CodedK/SublimeEncodingUtils/README.md

-# SublimeEncodingUtils by Panos Kalatzantonakis
+# SublimeEncodingUtils
-Converts selected characters from one "encoding" to another.
+A useful multitool for programmers.
+The general idea is to convert selected characters from any of the categories below to another.

 - Entropy calculation (Shannon entropy)
 - Password strength calculation